zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Mod: PieceOverlap

-### PieceOverlap_Enabled
+### PieceOverlap_Enabled_4.1.x
 - Description: Prevents piece overlapping which causes flickering in valheim.
 This is applied on placing a piece, checks for overlapping piece visuals (meshes) and modify the current piece so that it's position is not overlapping with any other pieces.
 This position update is extremely small and synced in multiplayer.
-This does not fix complex shaders which can transform or act similarly to meshes
+This does not fix complex shaders which can transform or act similarly to meshes.
+Disabled by default but it can improve building visually when enabled however it can also misalign pieces continuously as reported by some testers.
-- Default Value: True
+- Default Value: False

 ## QuickStartWorld